samiDeveloper/Utilites/readme.md

 mult-bean-demo
 : Demo Spring bean lite mode.
 See also my [question on SO](http://stackoverflow.com/questions/26641349/why-does-this-java-based-spring-configuration-create-two-instances-of-a-singleto)

+scalademo
+: Solutions for the exercises in [Scala for the Impatient](https://www.informit.com/store/scala-for-the-impatient-9780321774095)

 sql-insert-fmt
 : Formats SQL insert statements by aligning columnnames and values